Sapphire & Steel: Home media

 The series was released twice on home video during the 1990s, with each serial available separately as a single or double-cassette set.
 Stories were labelled "Adventure" in the first releases (in lieu of story titles) and "Assignment" for the second release.

 In 2002, the series was released for the first time on DVD, in the UK.
 Originally, it was released as two box-sets, with the first three stories on one (20 episodes) and the final three on the other (14 episodes).
 Also in the UK, Network Distributing Ltd Home Entertainment released the complete series on DVD on 5 November 2007.
 The six-disc set features a new documentary and commentaries.
 On 26 May 2008, the complete series box-set was re-released with new packaging.

 In the US, A&E Home Entertainment, under license from Carlton International Media Limited, released the entire series on Region 1 DVD on 28 December 2004 and Shout!
 Factory re-released the complete series on 27 August 2013.

+On 20th March 2025, the official ITV Retro YouTube page - a channel dedicated to archiving classic ITV programming - uploaded Assignment One as an edited continuous HD video, running 2hrs 10mins, with Assignments Two through Six uploaded in a similar 'movie' format over the following month (the longest running being Assignment Two at just over three hours).